hclbaur/sdt-core/docs/TUTORIAL.md

 ### For each their own

-Suppose we want to iterate over all phone numbers in the address book and transform them in one way or another.
+Suppose we want to iterate over all phone numbers in the address book and list them.
 The following recipe could be used to do that:

 <pre>
 transform {